Last Updated: April 27, 2023

 European Economic Area (“EEA”)

-Please note: information displayed on our Site or sent to us over the Internet may be transferred outside of the EEA to one of our local offices.
+Information displayed on our Site or sent to us over the Internet may be transferred outside of the EEA to one of our local offices.
 If you have any concerns in relation to such transfers, you should not use the Internet as a means of communication with Innovate.

 Class Action Waiver